ciena-frost/bunsen-tutorial/README.md

 ### Initialize Application

-First lets create a new Ember application to get started:
+First let's create a new Ember application to get started:

 ```bash
 ember new bunsen-tutorial && cd bunsen-tutorial